Articles and Guides.

 In general, the offences that can attract double demerit points are speeding, mobile phone usage, not wearing a seatbelt, and not wearing a helmet when riding a motorcycle.

-However, these vary from state to state and, in Western Australia, double demerits also apply for other offences, including drink driving, running a red light, driving a motor vehicle fitted with a device designed to evade detection by a speed camera and driving a motor vehicle in a manner to evade detection by a speed camera.3
+However, these vary from state to state and, in WA, double demerits also apply for other offences, including drink driving, running a red light, driving a motor vehicle fitted with a device designed to evade detection by a speed camera and driving a motor vehicle in a manner to evade detection by a speed camera.3

-Put simply: if you follow the road rules, you shouldn’t have any cause to worry.
+Put simply – if you follow the road rules, you shouldn’t have any cause to worry.

-The best advice is to take extra care on the road during holiday periods when more people are travelling, and to try to be patient with your fellow motorists.
+It’s common sense to take extra care on the road during holiday periods when more people are travelling, and to try to be patient with your fellow motorists.

-Do double demerit points make our roads safer?
+Do double demerits make our roads safer?

 “There is no proven safety or deterrent benefit for enforcing double demerit points during holiday periods only,” the spokesperson says.
 “It’s more effective to enforce double demerit points for repeat offenders all year round as this directly addresses recidivist behaviour.”